dsnezhkov/nciscoaudit/README.md

-Nessus audit vs. show config static file
+Running Nessus .audit vs. "show config" static file
 ========================================

-Descrioption
+Description
 ------------
-*This utility parses simple rules from the nessus .audit file  for Cisco IO and Cisco Firewall and matches them up with a static "show run config" file.
-This utility was made out of necessity, Nessus does not run against static config files, and requires a live system to audit.
+This utility parses simple rules from the nessus _.audit_ file  for Cisco IOS and Cisco Firewall and matches them up with a static _"show run config"_ file.
+This utility was made out of need due to the fact that Nessus does not run policies against static config files, and requires a live system to audit.

-*The tool is not perfect but it makes the "first pass" attempts at pinpointing where to look further, with some guidance.
+The tool is not perfect but it makes the "first pass" attempts at pinpointing where to look further, with some guidance.

+Exmple run with rule, and run with rules and guidance (-v):

 * ![alt text](./misc/Selection_014.png  "Run with rules")